Isospin-based EWP-tree Relations: Introduction

 \section{Introduction}

 Over the years, there has been a great deal of interest in two-body hadronic $B$ decays.
 At first, this was because CP violation could be measured in such decays.
-Later, as more and more measurements were made, it was to try to analyze the data, to see if they were consistent with the standard model (SM).
+Later, as more and more measurements were made, it was to try to analyze the data, to see if they were consistent with the Standard Model (SM).

 Although great progress has been made in calculating hadronic $B$ decays, there is still a good deal of uncertainty in the results of such computations.
 For this reason, certain tools have been used to relate different processes, permitting the joint analysis of the various observables in these decays without theoretical input.
 One such tool is group theory.
 For example, the amplitudes for the three decays $B^+ \to \pi^+ \pi^0$, $\bd\to\pi^+\pi^-$ and $\bd\to\pi^0\pi^0$ obey a triangle relation under isospin [SU(2)$_I$].
 The analysis of the branching ratios and CP asymmetries in these decays allows one to extract the CP phase $\alpha$ \cite{Gronau:1990ka}.
 More generally, all charmless $B \to PP$ decays, where $P$ is a light pseudoscalar meson, are related to one another by flavor SU(3) symmetry [SU(3)$_F$].
 That is, using the SU(3)$_F$ Wigner-Eckart theorem, all $B \to PP$ amplitudes can be expressed in terms of the same SU(3)$_F$ reduced matrix elements (RMEs).
-This allows one to perform fits to all the $B \to PP$ data, to test their internal consistency and to see how they compare with the predictions of the SM (e.g., see Refs.~\cite{Berthiaume:2023kmp,Bhattacharya:2025wcq}).
+This allows one to perform fits to all the $B \to PP$ data, to test their internal consistency and to see how they compare with the predictions of the SM.
+For recent analyses that use RMEs, see Refs.~\cite{Berthiaume:2023kmp,Bhattacharya:2025wcq}.
+Older analyses that do not use RMEs and often rely on theoretical input can be found in Refs.~\cite{Chiang:2004, Fleischer:2007,Cheng:2014}.

 The weak Hamiltonian that governs charmless $B \to PP$ decays is \cite{Buchalla:1995vs} \beq H_W = \frac{G_F}{\sqrt{2}} \sum_{q=d,s}\left(\lambda_u^{(q)} \sum_{i=1}^{2} c_i Q_i^{(q)} - \lambda_t^{(q)} \sum_{i=3}^{10} c_i Q_i^{(q)} \right) ~. \eeq The $c_i$s ($i = 1$-10) are Wilson coefficients. $\lambda_{u}^{(q)} \equiv V_{ub}^* V_{uq}$ and $\lambda_{t}^{(q)} \equiv V_{tb}^* V_{tq}$ ($q=d,s$), where the $V_{ij}$ are elements of the Cabibbo-Kobayashi-Maskawa matrix.
 The operators proportional to $\lambda_u^{(q)}$ are tree operators: \beq Q_1^{(q)} = ({\bar b}u)_{V-A}({\bar u}q)_{V-A} ~~,~~~~ Q_2^{(q)} = ({\bar b}q)_{V-A}({\bar u}u)_{V-A} ~. \eeq The operators proportional to $\lambda_t^{(q)}$ include both gluonic penguin and electroweak penguin operators.
 The four gluonic penguin operators are defined as follows :